 - Its hard for a critic not to find fault, kind of removes the point really.

-- (Of someone who displays a particular commendable quality) to an extent verging on excess: you’re kind, caring and generous to a faultMore example sentences
+- Displaying the specified commendable quality to an almost excessive extent: you’re kind and generous to a faultMore example sentences

 - Nevertheless, incumbent officeholders, candidates, and aspirants are pragmatic to a fault, and their main concern is with winning elections.